jimkeller/fakeloader/README.md

 ##Overview##

 Provides a means to show a loading spinner and overlay so that a multiple page website or application appears to load like a single-page application.
-It's purely an illusion, there's no ajax magic happening, but it's also very low risk and extremely easy to add to your site.
+It's purely an illusion; there's no ajax magic happening, but it's also very low risk and extremely easy to add to your site.

 Supports Google Chrome, Firefox, IE9+